jgeumlek/MoltenGamepad/README.md

     make

 If you get undefined KEY_* errors, you'll need to remove those lines from the eventlists.
-(Sorry, no script to generate these just yet)
+There is a script `source/eventlists/generate_key_codes` designed to build these eventlists, but it has not been extensively tested.

-It requires udev and uinput.
+The only linked libraries under this default target are libudev and libpthread.

 If you also have the [scraw](https://gitlab.com/dennis-hamester/scraw) and [scrawpp](https://gitlab.com/dennis-hamester/scrawpp) libraries installed, there is some steam controller support available, but it is not included in the default make target.

     make steam

 This make target will build and include the steam controller support.
+When changing between building with or without this support, a `make clean` is recommended.

 ##Running